Are you looking for ways to make more money from your blog traffic?

 Adsense wants you to implement ads in a way that reduces the risk of accidental clicks.
 Here are some best practices:

 When I used sticky Adsense banner on AskEustache, I set the CSS for the sticky ad for screen sizes 980px minimum.
 I also add a margin to the right so it’s follow another rule: Sticky ads may not come too close to navigational functions such as scroll bar, menu, and content.

 However, you can use a sticky sidebar on desktop and an anchor ad, on mobile.
 Implement mobile adhesion unit using “Google auto ads” settings.
 Just make sure you disable the anchor ad on large screens as you’re not allowed to run two sticky ads in the viewport at the same time.

-Use Fixed ad unit in a sticky position
+Use a Fixed ad unit in a sticky position

 Adsense allows ads in a fixed position to be up to 300px wide.
 You can use the following sizes: